The God of Israel controls the future. Here’s what the God of Israel says:

 One of the most fascinating aspects about the people of Israel is their sacred book (which we call the Bible) and its mind-boggling prophecies.
 These are God-inspired predictions of events declared long before they happened, written by people who lived ages before the concerned generation even came into being.
 What people and what God does this?
 In a world of many religions, one cannot help but be amazed by the God of Israel’s bold declarations of the future.
 Today we see predicted events unfolding before our eyes, and especially those concerning Israel’s future.

-Predictions Concerning Israel
+Predictions Concerning Israel and the Gentile Nations

 When we trace a timeline of recent world events we find that many are closely linked to Israel.
 We see that Israel is increasingly the vortex of the world.
 For example, the following events are prophesied: